Mulu Village

 • A traditional longhouse was built as a camp specifically for the research project

 • The longhouse has been around for about 40 years and has seen through heavy rainy seasons.
+Above you see the river running next to us.

 Mulu National Park opened in 1985.